leodzung/Prostate-Cancer-Grade-Assessment/README.md

 The training set contains 11,000 images of digitized stained biopsies.
 This is the largest public whole-slide image dataset available.

 ### Metric
-In this competition, submisisons are scored based on the quadratic weighted kappa, which measures the agreement between two ISUP ratings - predicted vs. actual.
+In this competition, submisisons are scored based on the quadratic weighted kappa - qwk, which measures the agreement between two ISUP ratings - predicted vs. actual.
 A perfect score of 1 is graded when the both the predicted and actual ratings are the same.

 Assuming there are 10 diasnoses with the predicted and actual scores as follow: